rubby-c/react-affiliate-program/README.md

 - Secured by Turnstile captcha 🔒

 ## Supported payment providers
-- Stripe (extended coupons support)
+- Stripe (extended support for coupons)
 - Paddle
 - Shopify
 - WooCommerce

+Want to see it in action?
+We have a [live demo](https://afficone.com)!

 ## Install
 - `npm install react-affiliate-program`